IamPawan777/hibernate-basics/README.md

 ✔ Hibernate is Open Source so any type of application can build.

-✔ Hibernate simplifie the development of java application to **intract with Databases**.
+✔ Hibernate simplify the development of java application to **intract with Databases**.

 ✔ Hibernate replace the JDBC.
 ## 🎉 Advantages:

- - JDBC have some limitation (manually write databases code).
+ - JDBC have some limitation (manually write database code).
  - Hibernate is database indepandent.
  - Automate java code to directly store database.
  - Annotation